-Long Term Care Insurance is a retirement planning tool.
-It can help protect your assets and family from the high cost of long term care services.
-And the best long term care insurance policies provide great flexibility in benefit design.
+Long-term care insurance policies provide great flexibility in benefit design.
 This lets you choose the amount of protection that best suits your financial and personal needs.
+Here’s an overview of how a long-term care plan is designed:

 Select a Maximum Daily Benefit from $50 to $500 per day.